 Although there’s no cure for any form of cerebral palsy, there are a number of treatment options available to help control the symptoms, including:

-- Spinal cord surgery (to reduce spasticity)
+- Spine or spinal cord surgery (to repair scoliosis or reduce spasticity)

 - Constraint-induced therapy (CIT)